4th Trackinsight Global ETF Survey 2023 Results Now Available

 "We are excited to release the Global ETF Survey 2023 in collaboration with our partners, J.P.
 Morgan Asset Management and State Street," said Philippe Malaise, CEO and Co-Founder of Trackinsight.
 "This report offers an in-depth analysis of the ETF market, and the survey's findings will provide investors with valuable insights into the industry's trends and outlook."

-“The momentum in the ETF market shows no sign of letting up, and this survey provides an important view of the trends fueling this growth, » said Sean Cunningham, Head of APAC ETF Distribution at J.P.
+“The momentum in the ETF market shows no sign of letting up, and this survey provides an important view of the trends fueling this growth, » said Bryon Lake, Global Head of ETF Solutions at J.P.
 Morgan Asset Management.
 “Zooming in even further, an active ETF revolution is underway, with nearly 70% of global ETF buyers predominantly using active ETFs for equity, fixed income and thematic exposures.
 It’s critical that we understand the drivers of value and investor perspectives as we move forward on this journey. »

 "We are proud to be a sponsor of the Global ETF Survey 2023 as it provides powerful data for our clients and amplifies the broader trends we are seeing in the ETF market," said Frank Koudelka, Senior Vice President, ETF Product of State Street.
 "Overall, the survey findings validate our recently published research ‘2023 Outlook for ETFs: Innovation and Growth Continues’ which touches on many key ‘megatrends’ we are observing from our perch as the largest global servicer of exchange traded funds."

-For more information on the 2023 Global ETF Survey, please visit trackinsight.com
+For more information on the 2023 Global ETF Survey, please visit etfcentral.com

 About Trackinsight